szz-dvl/JSLoader/README.txt

 - Big fails:
   - PA: Scripts toggle btn fails first time after being hidden by parent ...
-  - Ace errors not being shown on gutter line, detected by editor however. (disable CSP in about:config solves it, select arrows too!)
+  - Ace errors not being shown on gutter line, detected by editor however. (disable CSP in about:config solves it, select arrows too! ¿Issue?)
   - Opened windows after browser crash ==> to be recovered.
   - Extensions seems to be sharing storage key names!!